-When working out high and low tide don't forget to set the Daylight Savings setting!
+High tide at Torquay is 8 mins after Dartmouth high tide.
+When working out high and low tide don't forget to take account for Daylight Savings settings!

-Torbay has a 5m tidal range at Springs, and the currents can be strong and unpredictable.
+Torbay has a tidal range of 4 - 5m at Springs, and the currents can be strong and unpredictable.

 Call Torquay harbour on VHF 14.

-At Torbay BSAC we have our own compressor, but of course we cannot supply air commercially.
+At Torbay BSAC we have our own compressor, but this is for members only - we cannot supply air commercially.

-Air fills are available from the following: -
+Air fills (and Nitrox) are available from the following: -

 - Teign Dive Centre, Quay Road, Teignmouth, TQ14 8ER.
 Tel: 01626 773965